mischavandenburg/blog/content/zet/azure-aks-cni-overlay.md

 Additionally, the Overlay network can also span across multiple AKS clusters.
 This opens up a whole world of possibilities where pods from separate workloads on separate clusters could communicate with each other directly using the high speed native direct routing of the Azure network.

+## Limitations

+Azure CNI Overlay also comes with some limitations.
+A big one is that you cannot use Application Gateway as an Ingress Controller (AGIC) for an Overlay cluster.

+Other notable limitations:

+* Windows support is still in Preview
+* Virtual Machine Availability Sets (VMAS) are not supported for Overlay
+* Dualstack networking is not supported in Overlay

+## Conclusion

 In conclusion, the Azure CNI Overlay provides a powerful solution to address the challenges of IP exhaustion and scalability in Azure AKS.
 By implementing the overlay network, organizations can overcome the limitations of the non-overlay version of Azure CNI and achieve a truly scalable and manageable infrastructure.

 Azure CNI Overlay is currently in preview, but I'm very excited about the developments.
 I'll be following them closely and I hope to be a part of its implementation at my current contract.